jmanuelascacibar/WSL-Python--More-Setup-Guide/notes/3_paperspace.md

-# Paperspace FastAi set up
+# Paperspace FastAi setup

 In this note, we'll explore how to set up a Paperspace machine.
 The allure of Paperspace lies in its ability to provide reasonably fast machines at an affordable price, offering an experience akin to using your personal computer.

 Below are my instructions on setting up a configuration that symlinks to our persistent storage.
 This ensures we don't lose our configuration when starting a new session.
 Note: I'm using a pro account.

+### Paperspace

 We are going to start creating a new project, followed by a notebook, that we'll populate it with fastai.

 ![](/images/note3/image4.png)

 Choose the machine you prefer, and then click at the bottom of Jupyter Lab.

 ![](/images/note3/image4-1.png)

+### Persistent storage

 Paperspace incorporates the concept of persistent storage, represented by the directory named `/storage`.
 This directory houses your persistent storage and is ideal location for installing conda libraries.
 Any content saved in this directory is accessible across every notebook (server) you generate.
 Therefore, if you need consistent access to specific libraries across all your notebooks, place them in this directory.

 The directory `/notebooks` also serve as persistent storage but it's specific to the individual notebook.
 If you delete a notebook it will delete its content.

+### Pip install setup

 You can install new libraries using pip or conda.
 When using `pip install` libraries are place in `.local ` within our home directory.
 To ensure these libraries are available in subsequent sessions, we should relocate `.local` to persistent storage.

 We are going to create a directory `config` in the persistent storage and we are going to relocate `.local` there.

 ```
 mkdir config
 mv .local /storage/config/